sphinx-contrib/confluencebuilder/doc/tutorial.rst

 For first time users, they may wish to sanity check what content will be published before publishing for the first time to a Confluence instance.
-A user can perform a dryrun by configuring the ``confluence_publish_dryrun`` option in the project's configuration file.
+A user can perform a dryrun by configuring the :lref:`confluence_publish_dryrun` option in the project's configuration file.
 For example:

 .. code-block:: python